Toocanzs/AnkiJapaneseCardRandomizer/README.md

 Besides the Anki config you can also do the following:
-* Add an HTML element with the class name `font-name` and it will be filled in with the chosen font name.
+* Add an HTML element to your card's styling with the class name `font-name` and it will be filled in with the randomly chosen font name.
 Useful for finding what the name of a font you like or don't like is.
 Example: `<span class="font-name"></span>`
+* Add an HTML element to your card's styling with the class name `font-size` and it will be filled in with the randomly chosen font size.
+Example: `<span class="font-size"></span>`

 The process for adding a new font goes as follows:
 1. Download a font, for the sake of example we'll call it `myfont.tff`, and copy it to the `/collections.media` folder of your Anki install.